spekulatius/web-stuff/README.md

 # My web stuff

 An opinionated list of libraries, ideas, code and articles I stumbled upon.
 Non-regular updated.
+I also maintain a little repo about [quickly put together hacks](https://github.com/spekulatius/hacks) without any plans to maintain these long.

 ## PHP